 - E421 – Human Development I: Psychosocial Development in Infancy and Childhood

-- E479 – Seminar on Learning and Teaching: Linking Theory and Research to Practice
+- E479 – Learning and Teaching: Linking Theory and Research to Practice

 - E482 – Designing, Developing, and Evaluating Early Childhood Intervention Programs